 While the consumer world has become used to “always-on” services, it’s taken time for digital innovation to arrive within banking.
 For this reason, third-party payment providers popped up to meet clients’ needs.

 Times are changing, though.
 Banks have built open banking APIs, empowering them to partner with FinTechs to provide new payment processing innovations.
 Open banking APIs enable next-gen banking services to go direct to clients by creating pathways between the banks and other tech solutions.

 The Last 30 Years: Batch Processing

 When I was a Controller, I went from cranking out physical checks to processing checks with digital signatures through payment software.
-Throughout this time, we were practically operating a mailroom to process payments, which was far from an efficient use of our time.
+Throughout this time, we were practically operating a mailroom to process payments, which was far from efficient use of our time.

-With a lack of tracking capabilities, you often get important information too late, such as notice of a payment lacking confirmation.
+With a lack of tracking capabilities, you often get essential information too late, such as notice of a payment lacking confirmation.
 This can lead to seeking out workarounds to make up for those late payments.

-The Generational Shift to Open Banking APIs
+The Generational Shift to Open Banking APIs For Payment Processing

-By developing open banking APIs, banks have built more secure, faster bank rails, enabling businesses to digitally transform their business with new, robust technology.
+By developing open banking APIs, banks have built more secure, faster bank rails, enabling businesses to digitally transform with new, robust technology.

-With RTP, you are able to send payments 24/7 with near-instant settlement, fund availability, and confirmation between your cash management platform and bank.
+With RTP, you can send payments 24/7 with near-instant settlement, fund availability, and confirmation between your cash management platform and bank.
 Many will even enable you to Pay-By-Bank by linking your bank account to services like PayPal and Venmo.

 Advantages of Open Banking API Payment Processing